pubkey/rxdb/orga/before-next-major.md

 ### remove the default export
 Using the default export is never a good idea because it automatically bundles every unused function into the build.

+### Refactor data-migrator

+ - The current implemetation does not use pouchdb's bulkDocs which is much faster
+ - This could have been done in much less code which would be easier to uderstand

 # Maybe

 ## Use Proxy instead of getters/setter on RxDocument